 Therefore, the governments of Laos, Vietnam and Thailand should focus on intergrating transportation policy, such as employing one bus from Vietnam to Thailand per day starting in Vietnam and traveling to Thailand, crossing at the Na Phao-Cha Lo border gates and reducing the time at the immigration checkpoint in order to enhance and support economic cooperation in this region.

 It is clear that transportation is currently a vital activity because good transportation can help in the sale of various products and services and deliver passengers to many destinations.
-The Greater Mekong subregion, or GMS, comprises five countries (Cambodia, Laos, Myanmar, Thailand and Vietnam) and two provinces of China (Yunnan and Guangxi).
-The GMS has launched a transport project which follows the GMS Economic Cooperation Program Strategic Framework 2012–2022 .
+The Greater Mekong sub-region, or GMS, comprises five countries (Cambodia, Laos, Myanmar, Thailand, and Vietnam) and two provinces of China (Yunnan and Guangxi).
+The GMS has launched a transport project, which follows the GMS Economic Cooperation Program Strategic Framework 2012–2022 .
 The transport system of the GMS is an important economic driver.
 The Asian Development Bank focused on the GMS transport strategy from 2006 – 2015 on land transport by road, especially between Laos and Vietnam.

 According to the GMS transport development policy, the East-West Corridor is one of the most important transportation development projects because it integrates and promotes the economic development of the GMS countries.

-The East-West Economic corridor is based on land transportation on about 1,450 km of road from the west end at the port city of Mawlamyine (Myanmar), crossing the Thai provinces of Tak to Mukdahan.
+The East-West Economic corridor is based on land transportation of about 1,450 km road from the west end at the port city of Mawlamyine (Myanmar), crossing the Thai provinces of Tak to Mukdahan.
 After that, it crosses Savannakhet province in Laos to Quang Tri, Hue Provinces and Da Nang city in Vietnam at the east end of the route (Fig. 1).

 |Fig. (1).
 The east-west & central corridors map.|